Sometimes I miss photo albums.

 1. Using one of your prints trimmed to the size and shape you like (mine were 4″x4″), trace squares onto cork tiles.
 Trim each square using scissors or an exacto knife and a ruler.
 If you use a knife be sure to protect your table surface with a glass cutting board or a self-healing mat.
 Set aside.

 2. Also using one of your prints trimmed to size, trace squares onto back of vinyl book protector.
 This is the stuff libraries used to use to protect paperback books.
 (Do they still do that?)
 Trim each square of vinyl to size.
+You could also you laminating sheets.

 3. Peel backing off of one vinyle square and adhere to front of one photo.
 If your photos are glossy you should be able to reposition vinyl if necessary.
 This will protect your photos from spills.
 Repeat for all photos.